theskch/notifier/README.md

-# notifier
+# Notifier
-A simple http notifier that takes the message and sends it as a HTTP POST request to a desired address
+A simple http notifier used for sending HTTP POST reqeusts.
+Each request is sent asynchronous, and the response is recived trough callback function.